 This is a great question for two reasons.
 First, because insurers use this trick frequently.
 They will often disregard all other disabling conditions and emphasize only your mental illness.
-Conveniently, this allows them to invoke their 2 year limitation, and stop paying you after 2 years.
+Conveniently, this allows them to invoke their 2-year limitation, and stop paying you after two years.

-If you feel you are disabled for varying causes, only some of which are mental in nature, then you may have been frivolously denied.
+If you feel you are disabled for different causes, only some of which are mental, then you may have been frivolously denied.
 Here is the general rule: when you have multiple causes for a disability, each must be considered in isolation.
 An example is the best way to explain.
 Say you have a diagnosis of depression and anxiety, as well as fibromyalgia.
-Now assume you have been on claim for 2 years for those disabilities.
+Now assume you have been on claim for two years for those disabilities.
 After two years, your insurer should, pursuant to any “mental illness” provision, stop considering your depression and anxiety.
 But that doesn’t mean they can ignore your fibromyalgia.
 It must still be reviewed to see if it, alone, is disabling.
-Conveniently, insurers often leave out that step, and simply terminate you because of the 2 year limitation.
+Conveniently, insurers often leave out that step, and simply terminate you because of the 2-year limitation.

 Second, because there is always that question of which came first, the chicken or the egg?